darcy-rayner/colib/colib/README.md

 amount of time and then completes.
 The first argument deltaTime is the amount of time to update the command by.
 The command will subtract the amount of time it has used, then output it back into deltaTime.
-When the command has completed, it will return true, otherwise it will return false to indicate furthur updates are required.
-After a command has completed, furthur calls to it will restart it.
+When the command has completed, it will return true, otherwise it will return false to indicate further updates are required.
+After a command has completed, further calls to it will restart it.
 Here is the implementation of the Do command:

 	public static CommandDelegate Do(CommandDo command)
 	{